silinternational/wecarry-api/README.md

 * git clone git@github.com:silinternational/wecarry-api.git
 * cd wecarry-api
 * cp .env.example .env

+In application/grifts, copy private.example.go to private.go and
+correct the example values.

 * make

 Note that the data provided in `.env.example` will not allow